Cluster categories for marked surfaces: punctured case: Background on cluster categories for marked surfaces

 \end{definition}

-Any ideal/tagged triangulation $\T$ of $\surf$ consists of $n$ ordinary/tagged curves, where $n$ is the rank of $\surf$ (see \cite[Proposition 2.10, Theorem 7.9]{FST}).
+Any ideal/tagged triangulation $\T$ of $\surf$ consists of $n$ ordinary/tagged curves (see \cite[Proposition 2.10, Theorem 7.9]{FST}), where $n$ is the rank of $\surf$ (cf. \eqref{eq:rank}).
 We require $n>0$ and exclude the case of once-punctured monogon (where $n=1$) in the proofs.
 However, all the results hold in this case by a direct checking and thus we will not exclude this case in the statements.

-A triangle in $\T$ has three sides unless it is a \emph{self-folded triangle} as in the left picture of Figure~\ref{fig:self-folded}, where we call $\alpha$ the \emph{folded side} and $\beta$ the \emph{remaining side}.
+A triangle in $\T$ has three distinct sides unless it is a \emph{self-folded triangle} as in the left picture of Figure~\ref{fig:self-folded}, where we call $\alpha$ the \emph{folded side} and $\beta$ the \emph{remaining side}.

 The \emph{flip} of an ideal triangulation $\T$, w.r.t. a curve $\alpha$ in $\T$, is the unique ideal triangulation $\T'$ (if it exists) that shares all curves in $\T$ but $\alpha$.
 One can always flip an ideal triangulation w.r.t. a curve unless it is the folded side of a self-folded triangle.
-To overcome this shortcoming, Fomin-Shapiro-Thurston \cite{FST} introduced the tagged triangulations, with the tagged flips, so that every tagged triangulation can be flipped w.r.t. any tagged curve in it.
-The exchange graph of tagged triangulations with tagged flips is denoted by $\EGT(\surf)$.
+To overcome this shortcoming, FST \cite{FST} introduced tagged triangulations, with tagged flips, so that every tagged triangulation can be flipped w.r.t. any tagged curve in it.
+The exchange graph of tagged triangulations with tagged flips is denoted by $\EGT(\surf)$, that is, the graph whose vertices are tagged triangulations and whose edges are tagged flips.